 Keep in mind that some counties, cities, and towns may have their own minimum wage laws.
 Be sure to check what local wage laws may apply to you.

 There’s currently no plan to increase the minimum wage.
-However, considering Amazon is now a major employer in Salt Lake City, there may be mounting pressure for other employers to raise their minimum wage, since Amazon’s $15 per hour minimum wage went into effect on November 1, 2018.
+However, considering Amazon is now a major employer in Salt Lake City, there may be mounting pressure for other employers to raise their minimum wage, as Amazon’s minimum wage is $15 per hour.

-As of now, no. However, during last year’s legislative session, state lawmakers proposed a bill to increase the minimum wage to $12 per hour.
-Considering the pressure of wage increases across the country, and the competition from Amazon, it’s possible a bill to raise the minimum wage in Utah will be proposed again in this year’s legislative session.
+The most recent signs of change came in 2018 when state lawmakers proposed a bill for a Utah minimum wage increase to $12 per hour.
+Though it failed, considering the pressure of wage increases across the country and the competition from Amazon, it’s possible a bill to raise the Utah minimum wage will be proposed again.
+But the state minimum wage growth for Utah will continue to match the federal rate unless otherwise legislated.

 How should small business owners prepare for changes to the minimum wage?

-Though there aren’t set plans for a minimum wage increase in Utah, it’s wise to make sure your business is ready when the time comes.
+Though there aren’t set plans for a Utah minimum wage increas, it’s wise to make sure your business is ready when the time comes.
 We recommend taking the steps below: